imesh/kubernetes-vagrant-setup/README.md

 vagrant up
 ```

-If more than one minions are needed, add the following environment variable:
+If more than one minion is needed, run the below command with the required number of instances:

 ```
 NUM_INSTANCES=2 vagrant up